-Cardinal is the plugin that allows ODL to be a monitoring service.
-Cardinal enables ODL and the underlying SDN to be remotely monitored by deployed Network Management Systems (NMS) or Analytics suite.
+Cardinal is a plugin that allows ODL to be a monitoring service.
+Cardinal enables ODL and the underlying SDN to be monitored remotely by the deployed Network Management Systems (NMS) or Analytics suite.
 NMS is a viable approach to provide the system that monitors and controls remote (and managed) devices located throughout the network, using for example Simple Network Management Protocol (SNMP, the basic protocol).